HighviewPower/featurewiz_polars/README.md

 <h3> Install</h3>

-The `featurewiz-polars` library is not available on pypi yet (I am still refining it).
+The `featurewiz-polars` library is available on pypi.
 There are 3 ways to download and install this library to your machine.

 1. You can git clone this library from source and run it from the terminal command as follows: